Does Dry Cleaning Really Clean Your Clothes

 Understanding the Question: Does Dry Cleaning Really Clean Your Clothes – Or Cover the Dirt?

-The biggest reason people are suspicious of dry cleaning is the name.
+The primary reason people are suspicious of dry cleaning is the name itself.
 Dry cleaning makes it sound like clothes are cleaned without liquid at all, maybe just brushed off or vacuumed.
 That’s not the case.

 Dry cleaning uses liquid, but instead of water, it uses special cleaning solvents.
-For many years, a chemical called perchloroethylene (“perc”) was the standard.
-Today, because of health and environmental concerns, many cleaners (including eco-friendly ones like London Dry Cleaning Company) use safer, biodegradable solvents.
+For many years, a chemical called perchloroethylene, commonly referred to as “perc,” was the standard.
+Today, because of health and environmental concerns, many cleaners (including eco-friendly ones like Hampstead Garment Care) use safer, biodegradable solvents.

 Does Dry Cleaning Really Clean Your Clothes – Or Cover the Dirt? is crucial for informed cleaning choices.